DanielBMarkham/Info-Ops/manuscript/chapter22.md

 One of the things that falls out of the diagram is the idea that if you are moving between two nodes, the node "prior" to those two sets up the context nicely for your movement.
 So if you're doing development, you're making failing tests pass.
 But you're doing that based on what's important or not -- which is the previous dot.

 If you're doing Remembering/Synchronizing, you're taking your simplest understanding of what you're trying to do overall and come up with what the most important things are.
-But you do that based on your understanding how the target system is set up the way it is and why.
+But you do that based on your understanding of how the target system is set up the way it is and why.

 ![](images/question-wheel.jpg)